Seattle Children’s Urgent Care Clinic in Seattle

 - Please arrive 15 minutes before your appointment time to check in.

-- The length of your Urgent Care visit may vary depending on the seriousness of illnesses we are currently treating.
+- How long your Urgent Care visit will last depends on the seriousness of illnesses we are currently treating.

 Map and directions